PiSupply/PiJuice/README.md

 ### UPS  and remote functionality

 One of the main functionalities provided by PiJuice is to ensure that the Raspberry Pi always remains on when it needs to and shuts down safely when low on power.
-It provides a hardware watchdog timer to keep your Raspberry Pi up and running for mission-critical remote applications and works as a full uninterrupted / uninterruptable power supply solution.
+It provides a hardware watchdog timer to keep your Raspberry Pi up and running for mission-critical remote applications and works as a full uninterrupted / uninterruptible power supply solution.

-The board comes with an onboard 1820 mAh "off the shelf" Lipo / LiIon battery which guarantees ~4/6 hours of up time.
+The PiJuice HAT comes with an onboard 1820 mAh "off the shelf" Lipo / LiIon battery which guarantees ~4/6 hours of up time.
 PiJuice is compatible with any single cell LiPo or LiIon battery so bigger (or even smaller) batteries can be chosen especially depending on CPU load and connected hardware which may cause significant variations to the overall maximum up time of the Raspberry Pi.
 That's why we have provided means to support bigger battery sizes like 5000 or 10,000 mAH+ to help your PiJuice last up to 24 hrs +.

 The batteries can be replaced without downtime as long as an alternative power source is provided in the meantime.
 You could for example even use a battery bank whilst replacing either the onboard battery or one connected to the screw terminal (you shouldn't connect a battery on board and to screw terminal at same time though or you will fry your PiJuice).
 Using a standard PSU will of course work too and that configuration is in fact ideal for a UPS setup.

+The PiJuice Zero pHAT comes with a 3-pin JST battery connector for directly connecting any single cell LiPo or LiIon.
+In the Pi-Supply store we stock a large range of various capacity of LiPo batteries that have been tested and are compatible with the PiJuice boards - [available batteries](https://uk.pi-supply.com/search?type=product&q=pijuice+batteries)

 ### Graphic and Terminal based user interface